cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 title: Cloud Foundry Eclipse Plugin
 ---

-**5 September 2013 - This page is a work in progress, and contains information that is subject to review, correction, and enhancement.**

 The Cloud Foundry Eclipse Plugin is an extension that enables Cloud Foundry users to deploy and manage Java and Spring applications on a Cloud Foundry instance from Eclipse or Spring Tools Suite (STS).

 The plugin supports Eclipse v3.8 and v4.3 (a JEE version is recommended), and STS 3.0.0 and later.